 The polyvalent gardens are parallel projects to the great green wall project in order to combat desertification.
 These gardens were set up and are managed in consultation with the women living in the villages across the Great Green Wall.
 These determined women have formed various Economic Interest Groups.
 The aim of these gardens is to allow the cultivation of fruits and vegetables throughout the year, to provide food security to different villages across the Great Green Wall.

 The multi-purpose gardens have enabled the production of fruits and vegetables and of course, their consumption within households.
 This has allowed, therefore, unprecedented food diversification within the villages of the Senegalese Sahel.
 In addition, the surplus fruit and vegetables produced are sold at local markets by the women who manage the gardens, thus enabling the creation of a new cash economy previously non-existent in the area.
 This gives these women a new financial and social autonomy.
-As Ms. Coumba Dady KA said in November 2019 when they interviewed her :
+As Ms Coumba Dady KA said in November 2019 during an interview:

 “If I take our diet as an example, it has improved considerably after the harvest [of Widou’s multi-purpose garden], because we eat fresh produce. […] I think it’s good for your health.
 Economically too, many women have been able to create economic activities from the tontine system (community micro-credit) that we had initiated with the proceeds from the sales of market garden produce.”